 Where do we go from here?

 Just keep loving.
-Because even with my broken heart, it is still so full of love.
+Because even with my heart broken, it is still so full of love.

 Grief is LOVE.
 This is LOVE.
 This is how much that child meant to me.
 To us.
 To his Mother, his Father, his Aunts, his Grandmother.
 To ME.
 My first grandson.
 He was funny, he was sweet, he was everything a grandson should be and more.
 He was our Konnor.
 And I was his Grandma.
 I was proud of my super-hero, I still am and I always will be.
 I know I will go to my own death grieving his loss and missing his beautiful face.
 I am grateful and blessed that I had eight years to love him and hug him.